michaelsbradleyjr/protocol-monads/NOTES.md

 ### Port all the examples from algo.monads

 The porting work was begun, but then put on hold while additional changes were being made to the library.
-The
+The examples should be basically the same, but some adapted or additional ones should focus on the implications of optional type checking.

 ### Need a write-up documenting my changes